-If the driving privileges have been suspended for 1 year or more, then the driver's overall driving record, the department manager's feedback, improvement efforts and any mitigating circumstances shall be taken into consideration.
-Additionally, the driver must successfully complete an approved online defensive driving course and be enrolled in the University's DMV driving record monitoring Program.

-The cost of any driver training will be recharged to the driver's department.
+Reinstatement: A driver whose driving privilege has been revoked may apply to the Committee for reinstatement, one year from the date of revocation.
+The driver's overall driving record, the department manager's feedback, improvement efforts and any mitigating circumstances shall be taken into consideration.
+The request must be submitted in writing by the driver's department manager.
+Any such driver must complete approved refresher training that includes satisfactory completion of behind-the-wheel instruction and evaluation before his/her driving privilege may be reinstated.
+Additionally, the driver must successfully complete an approved online defensive driving course and be enrolled in the university's DMV driving record monitoring Program.
+The cost of any driver training shall be recharged to the driver's department.